 Rideshare services provide convenient transportation on busy Austin roads and allow drivers to earn income on a flexible schedule.
 But if you happen to be involved in an Uber or Lyft accident, dealing with insurance companies is anything but convenient.

-As with any other multiple vehicle accident, there are usually multiple insurance policies represented in a Lyft or Uber accident, and the providers will all attempt to limit their responsibility to pay for the harm that was caused.
+As with any other multiple-vehicle accident, there are usually multiple insurance policies represented in a Lyft or Uber accident, and the providers will all attempt to limit their responsibility to pay for the harm that was caused.

 The difference is that the insurance coverage provided through the rideshare company changes depending on who is occupying the vehicle and the driver’s app activity.
-This can make it difficult for drivers and passengers who are hurt in a rideshare accident to know who is responsible for paying for their harms and losses.
+This can make it difficult for drivers and passengers who are hurt in a rideshare accident to know who is responsible for paying for their harm and losses.

 Mandatory Rideshare Insurance